fernandodiacenco/High_Productivity/README.md

 Now onto the board

-The columns on my board that I currently have are: Bucket - Someday - Calendarize-it - Pomodoring - Waiting - Documment/Publicize - Done, I will explain each
+The columns on my board that I currently have are:<b> Bucket - Someday - Calendarize-it - Pomodoring - Waiting - Documment/Publicize - Done</b>, I will explain each

-BUCKET: Bucket is the entry point for new tasks, but should not be left full of tasks.
+<b>BUCKET</b>: Bucket is the entry point for new tasks, but should not be left full of tasks.
 The idea is that you put tasks in there and later when you have time you process those tasks into other columns, those being SOMEDAY or CALENZARIZE or straight to POMODORING, bucket should be left empty most of the time, why? imagine your boss ask you something, this task is a little higher priority than other, if you put in the bucket with 20 other tasks it might get forgotten in the bunch.
 Each new task into the bucket, and from the bucket next, leave the bucket empty.

-SOMEDAY: This is for those tasks, or projects that you know it should be done but don't have priority or time limit, put it into someday and work on it when you have the time for it, or feels like doing it.
+<b>SOMEDAY</b>: This is for those tasks, or projects that you know it should be done but don't have priority or time limit, put it into someday and work on it when you have the time for it, or feels like doing it.
 More important tasks always have a time limit of some sort.

-CALENZARIZE-IT: Those are tasks that should be done, no way around it, and specially you should set a due time for them, or are those tasks that need to be done a certain time like meetings at certain day and hour.
+<b>CALENZARIZE-IT</b>: Those are tasks that should be done, no way around it, and specially you should set a due time for them, or are those tasks that need to be done a certain time like meetings at certain day and hour.
 Those tasks are your priority queue, those should be done first, the SOMEDAY column should only be touched, or even looked at, if CALENZARIZE-IT is empty.
 There is a special tool that will help you organize tasks in this column, its called a calendar.

-POMODORING: I Also tend to call this column "Pomo-executing".
+<b>POMODORING</b>: I Also tend to call this column "Pomo-executing".
 This is the doing/executing column, why the name? to remind you to start the Pomodoro timer!
 When you start organizing your tasks on the Kanban and visualize the amount of trouble you're in its easy to forget Pomodoro, this is to remind you to always start the timer, and always work on the current task, no distractions, and remember, ONLY ONE TASK ON THIS COLUMN.

-WAITING: Those are for tasks that you started execution but had to wait, for example, a third party to do their work, an email that they need to answer, etc. You can also put here tasks that needed to be interrupted for more urgent ones as long as you remember to restart the task.
+<b>WAITING</b>: Those are for tasks that you started execution but had to wait, for example, a third party to do their work, an email that they need to answer, etc. You can also put here tasks that needed to be interrupted for more urgent ones as long as you remember to restart the task.
 Delegated tasks also go well here.

-DOCUMENT / PUBLICIZE: This should be the final stage of the task before DONE.
+<b>DOCUMENT / PUBLICIZE</b>: This should be the final stage of the task before DONE.
 This is to touch two sensitive areas often neglected by ourselves, those are Documentation and Personal Marketing

 This column does the most for you, it helps aggregate and deliver value, to you personally and to your employer

 Not every task can or should be documented and not every task should be publicized, use your judgment

-Document: There is a saying "Documentation is a pet", if you neglect it it becomes worthless when you need it, because of new versions of products or software's, and when you need to check or redo something if you need to also update you documentation, you might as well as discard it and do from zero
+<b>DOCUMENT</b>: There is a saying "Documentation is a pet", if you neglect it it becomes worthless when you need it, because of new versions of products or software's, and when you need to check or redo something if you need to also update you documentation, you might as well as discard it and do from zero

 There is also the lottery factor: If you won the lottery can the next person assigned to your job do it by reading your previous documentation?